CharlesPlusC/CharlesPlusC.github.io/_posts/2023-05-14-ConstellationBot.md

 ### About the Bot

-The bot provides daily updates on the state of the largest satellite mega-constellations (currently tracking the top 7).
-Written in Python, it uses the Tweepy library to interact with the Twitter API.
-The bot operates automatically via GitHub Actions and runs on a cron job that executes the Python script once a day.
-I plan to enhance its capabilities with additional features and visualizations in the future.
+The bot serves as a reliable resource, delivering daily status updates on the largest satellite mega-constellations - at present, it's tracking the top 7.
+It's designed in Python, utilizing the Tweepy library for interacting with the Twitter API.
+The bot functions autonomously through GitHub Actions and is activated by a `cron` job that triggers the Python script once daily.
+Future plans encompass augmenting its competencies with added features and visualizations.

-I believe this bot offers a quick snapshot of the current state of key players in the field, making it easier to keep up with the latest developments.
-Besides, the visual representation of constellation geometry provides valuable insights into constellation operations such as orbit raising, deorbiting, anomalies, and changes in geographical coverage.
-I'm currently working on imrpoving a statistics module to provide some salient stats alongside each visualization.
+This bot's mission is to furnish a concise overview of the current state of major players in the arena, simplifying the process of staying abreast with the newest advancements.
+Moreover, it visually illustrates constellation geometry, contributing critical insights into constellation operations such as orbit raising, deorbiting, anomalies, and shifts in geographical coverage.
+I'm in the process of enhancing a statistics module to accompany each visualization with relevant stats.

+The code I share in this post serves only to shed light on the logic that fuels these scripts- I will be sharing the entire code repository in an upcoming post.
+I hope this will inspire you to dive deeper, innovate, and perhaps create your own unique applications.

 ### Method Overview

-I will outline a broad overview and some key functions that used below.
-I will not go into too much detail about the code itself, as I will provide a link to the Github repo in the next post:
+I will outline a broad overview and share some key functions that I used below.

 1. __Selection of Constellations:__ I chose to track the seven largest operational constellations: Iridium, Starlink, OneWeb, Planet, Spire, and Swarm.